netsec-ethz/scion-tutorials/content/config/create_as.md

 *   Label: here you can add a short label for your AS that will be displayed on the `My ASes` list page.
 This label just helps you identify your ASes and doesn't have any other functionality.

+*   Installation Type: select the way you have installed or will install SCION.
+Please refer to [Installation/Pick an Option](../install/index.html).

+-----

+The following options configure the "Provider links" for your AS.
+For each of your ASes, you can create up to 5 overlay links to provider infrastructure ASes called "Attachment Points".
+Each of these links is a Provider-Customer link in the SCION network topology, which cannot cross ISD (isolation domain) boundaries.
+Thus, you can create only links to Attachment Point ASes in the same ISD.

+The interface is restricted to only add one link at a time.
+During creation of your AS, you can define (exactly) one "Provider link", later you can modify/add/remove links.

+The following options configure each "Provider link", that is, the options define the parameters for the overlay link between the border router in your AS and the border router in an Attachment Point AS.

-*   Attachment Point: this selects the provider AS for your AS.
-This selection also determines the ISD (isolation domain) which your AS will belong to.
+*   Attachment Point: this selects the provider AS to which a link will be established.
+This selection also determines the ISD  which your AS will belong to.

-    After creating your AS, you can still change your Attachment Point as often as you want.

     For lower latency, prefer to pick an Attachment Point that is closest to you -- the topology map on the [SCIONLab home page](https://www.scionlab.org) has some hints on the geographical regions in which the ASes are located.

------

-The following options are the parameters for the overlay link between the border router in your AS and the border router in the Attachment Point AS.

 *   Use VPN: if enabled, an OpenVPN tunnel is configured between your AS and the chosen Attachment Point.